limZyuan/ReactNativeExpo/README.md

-# ReactNativeTut
+# ReactNativeExpo

-Tutorial from Youtube to learn React Native
+Tutorial from Youtube to learn React Native using Expo.